Video: College Essay Q&A With Expert Kim Lifton

 What are admission officers thinking when they read a college essay?
 What are they looking for and what makes them say “yes”?
 (31:19)

 First off, Kim shares the tough words you probably don’t want to hear: admission counselors are looking at your whole application—not just your essay.
-So don’t put too much stock in thinking it’ll definitely be the gamechanger for your admission decision.
-However, she says admission counselors have and always will be looking for your essay to show them something real and genuine about you that they wouldn’t otherwise know.
+So don’t put too much stock in thinking it’ll definitely be the game changer for your admission decision.
+However, she says admission counselors have and always will be looking for your essay to show them something genuine about you that they wouldn’t otherwise know.
 While they don’t know exactly what they want to read, they do know what they want the essay to do: allow them to get to know you in your own words.

-If you’re looking for more helpful resources while writing your college essay, Kim regularly holds free 60-minute student classes where she answers more questions and shares her top tips.
-Also, check out her book The Inside Scoop for Students to learn more about the college essay writing process.
+We hope this insightful Q&A helped you in your application essay writing process!
+If you’re looking for more resources while writing your college essays, check out this free recorded webinar where Kim answers more questions and shares her top tips.
+You can also check out her book The Inside Scoop for Students to learn more about the college essay writing process.

 For essay examples and more advice from us (and Kim), check out our Application Essay Clinic section.